 While some swear that eating fresh fruit is the only way to enjoy this delicious seasonal treasure, many fruits definitely benefit from poached fruit compote in a fragrant liquid.
 It is not always easy to find fruit in the perfect stage of ripeness, but when slightly under-ripe fruit are slow poached, they soften and become juicy and delicately flavored.
-I wrote this recipe with the compote combination of peaches, apples, and plums, but there are no rules regarding which fruits to use.
+I wrote this recipe with the compote combination of peaches, apples, and plums (I prefer the oval-shaped Italian plums, but any variety of plum will be delicious here), but there are no rules regarding which fruits to use.
 I do recommend that you choose firm, slightly under-ripe fruits as they will hold up better to the long, slow poach.
 I served this gorgeous colorful dessert for Sukkot.
 It was a true celebration of the season and bounty of fruit.

 This delicious poached fruit compote can be served warm with ice cream or topped with yogurt and granola for a scrumptious breakfast or snack.
 It is equally delicious cold.

 The poached fruit compote can be stored, covered, in the refrigerator for up to 1 week, or frozen for up to 1 month.
 Once the fruit is gone, the poaching liquid can be stored, covered, in the refrigerator for up to 3 weeks, and used again to poach more fruit.–Laura Frankel